-3There is also some evidence of this phenomenon.
-For example, Dennis and Strickland (2002) find excessive herding by institutional investors on days with large market moves.
-The deleveraging by hedge funds in particular came under scrutiny in the Global Financial Crisis (Ben-David et al., 2012).
+3For example, Dennis and Strickland (2002) find excessive herding by institutional investors on days with large market moves.
+The deleveraging by hedge funds came under scrutiny in both the Dot-Com bubble (Brunnermeier and Nagel, 2004) and the Global Financial Crisis (Ben-David, Franzoni, and Moussawi, 2012).